London fire: Mourning, anger and questions over lives lost in inferno

-(CNN)A tower once home to hundreds of people is now a blackened husk, looming over a neighborhood in grief.
+(CNN)A tower once home to hundreds of people is now a blackened husk, still smoking as it looms over a neighborhood in grief.

 Almost 24 hours after the devastating fire in London's North Kensington left at least 12 people dead, firefighters are still working to dampen the blaze and search for bodies.

-Questions remain over how the fire began and how it spread so quickly through the 1970s-era tower block that was home to as many as 500 people.
+Questions remain over how the Grenfell Tower fire began and how it spread so quickly through the 1970s-era building that was home to as many as 500 people.

 Dozens are still missing amid the charred remains of the building which erupted in flames in the early hours of Wednesday morning as many inside still slept.